 Silkies – These little birds are full of personality and cuteness.
 They will go broody and stay broody for extended periods of time.
 They can be annoyingly broody when you are not in need of chicks.
 I have had some that made great moms and others that did not.
 Therefore they get the GOLD awarded for top broodies.

 Orpington – The big mama, they have always been great for me, they teach the babies everything they need to know.
 They can handle a large clutch of eggs or just a few.
-They will protect their chicks at all cost.
+They will protect their chicks at all costs.
 I have even been able to give mine chicks when she’s not broody and she takes them in and raises them like her own.
 They get the GOLD for best mommies.

 Cochin – Another breed that can be extremely broody all the time.
 I find them great in the winter, they keep all the eggs from freezing.
 Their fuzzy little butts make great heating pads.

-Buff Chantelle – Docile sweet birds by nature, they are bit smaller than the Orpington.
+Buff Chantelle – Docile sweet birds by nature, they are a bit smaller than the Orpington.
 They make great all-around moms.
 But careful if she’s on eggs you want, your hand may come out with wounds.

 I’ve seen so many articles saying Brahmas are great broodies, but in my case, I have never had one Brahma hen go broody in the five years I’ve raised them.